pedromundo/MATE21/README.md

 - The usual cuda headers/libs (tested with 7.5, should work with anything not too old)

 ## Project 2 - Reconstruction Toolkit
 A set of tools, each with their own dependencies to reconstruct 3D models from Kinect depth maps.
-The Bag folder ha  possible input files, and a folder with a meshlab project and the achieved result, the dependencies are as follows:
+The Bag folder has possible input files, and a folder with a meshlab project and the achieved results, the dependencies are as follows:
 - DepthSaver (Windows Only)
  - GLEW
  - freeglut